Skip to content

 2. Then only, it processes the parsed pipeline definition.

--> Pipelight spawns the commands into subprocesses while writting the outputs into log files.
+-> Pipelight spawns the commands into subprocesses while writing the outputs into log files.

 read config file and parse pipelines